bubdm/etlbox.docu/ETLBoxDocu/articles/dataflow/linking_execution.md

 DbDestination dest = new DbDestination("DestTable");
 source.LinkTo(row);

-//Execute the source
+//Execute the whole data flow
 source.Execute();

-//Wait for the destination
-dest.Wait();
 ```

 The Execute() method on the source will block execution until data is read from the source and posted into the data flow.

-The Wait() method on the destination will block execution until all data arrived at the destination.
+Also, it will block exeuction until all data has arrived at the destination.
 Under the hood,
-this method will call the Wait() method of the Task from the underlying data flow.
+this method is a shortcut for the `Network.Execute(params DataFlowComponent[])`

 ## Asynchronous execution